Ketamine for PTSD

 We theorize that when combining these mechanisms with a non-ordinary state of consciousness, ketamine therapy can allow for one’s perspective to be changed, creating long term change in one’s perception of the events that have occurred throughout their life and moving forward.

-Ketamine-assisted psychotherapy is proven to have the potential to change ones perspective and offer patients a real chance of breaking through the chaos of PTSD and coming out the other side with a renewed sense of healing.
+Ketamine-assisted psychotherapy is proven to have the potential to change one’s perspective and offer patients a real chance of breaking through the chaos of PTSD and coming out the other side with a renewed sense of healing.

 What is the ketamine therapy procedure for PTSD?

-At Klarisana, we recommend an initial series of six intramuscular ketamine sessions spaced out over two to four weeks to treat mental health conditions.
+At Klarisana, we recommend an initial series of six intramuscular ketamine sessions paired with Integrations, spaced out over two to four weeks to treat mental health conditions.
 Each intramuscular session is about one to two hours long.
 During the Induction Series, patients are treated in a private room with careful monitoring and a personalized dosing plan designed by a dedicated team of medical and behavioral health professionals with augmenting each patient’s healing experience in mind.

 We progressively increase the dose of ketamine over the course of the Induction Series sessions to help the patient enter a powerful transpersonal and mystical space known as the Psychotropic Therapeutic Response.
 The Induction Series is a very dynamic process because who you are in terms of how you see yourself and your relationship with the world changes between each session.